Drain Field Restoration

 Why does a drain field fail?

 A drain field fails when biomat accumulates on the soil interface around lateral lines, when the soil becomes compacted or waterlogged, or when the system receives more hydraulic load than it was designed to handle.
 Grease laden effluent, infrequent pump outs, and undersized septic tanks all accelerate drain field failure.
+Heavy loads from vehicles that drive over the field can also cause crushed pipes and compacted soil that prevents proper absorbing.

 How long does drain field restoration take?

 Most residential drain field restorations take one to two days.
 Larger commercial systems or severely clogged fields may require additional time for repeated Terralift treatments and extended bioaugmentation dosing cycles.
+The exact timeline depends on the situation and how much work is needed to get the system working again.

 Can a completely failed drain field be restored?